 Once physical health has been restored and eating disorder habits have come mostly to a stop, a person in recovery can begin working toward eating a balanced, regular diet and returning to a normal weight range.
 Age is an important factor here, as a child will have different dietary needs than a teenager or adult.

 A person still under the care of their parents will need the eating habits of their family taken into consideration as well.
 Many times eating disorders are established because of restrictive eating guidelines at home.
 In these cases, the eating habits of the whole family will need to be examined and restructured to better support the individual’s recovery.

 New eating patterns will start in the treatment center or when a person begins outpatient treatment.
 Each person will receive a customized meal plan that takes all their unique needs and background into consideration.
 The common factor among all meal plans is that they encourage a regular eating schedule.
 This makes the act of eating less frightening for many and to gradually restore a person’s instinct for knowing when it’s time to eat.
 It may take months or even years for a person to ease off the meal plan and continue on their own, depending on how severe their eating disorder was.
 But with patience, diligence, and customized treatment, it can be done.

-Some examples for healthy eating plans include the “Rule of 3” meal plan and diets with a variety of foods that provide energy.
+Some examples of healthy eating plans include the “Rule of 3” meal plan and diets with a variety of foods that provide energy.
 The Rule of 3 plan set the guidelines at three meals a day, with three snacks included, and no more than three hours between any food consumption.
-The meals are also broken up into parts including calcium, protein, complex carbohydrate, fruit or vegetable, and a fat.
+The meals are also broken up into parts including calcium, protein, complex carbohydrate, fruit or vegetable, and fat.
 Even snack foods like cookies or chips are part of the plan.
-The variety diet is careful to include many sources of nutrients and energy in the meal guidelines.
+The variety of diet is careful to include many sources of nutrients and energy in the meal guidelines.
 Studies have shown that dietary variety is highly beneficial for eating disorder recovery.